thesawolf/android_kernel_rockchip_rk3188/README.md

 proc, NFS, CIFS filesystem support
 - UPDATE: YAFFS2 disabled for code debugging (for now)
 - UPDATE: exFAT support removed from kernel, moved to fuse-exfat
-- CPU/GPU overclocking support (not a kernel config option, built-in)
+- CPU/GPU overclocking support (thanks to Sam321 @freaktab)
 - UPDATE: a better exFAT driver added (see fs/exfat for more details tho!)
+- Frame skipping fix (thanks to phjanderson @freaktab)

 **Revision History:**
 - Initial commit, honestly have no idea of the source as it was sent to me